 |Yellow||Holding and parking ban|

 A single day in Paris is nowhere near enough time to see all the most beautiful parts of the city—even a single visit to the Eiffel Tower or the Louvre takes hours.
 In addition, there is so much to discover in various parts of the city and the surrounding area that, ideally, you should spend several days in and around Paris.
-The best way to explore all the sights of the city on your own is to hire a rental car in order to not to have to adapt to the pace of guided tours and to plan your trip the way you want it.
+The best way to explore all the sights of the city on your own is to hire a hired car in order to not to have to adapt to the pace of guided tours and to plan your trip the way you want it.

 Notre-Dame de Paris